transcom/mymove-docs/docs/frontend/testing/writing-playwright-tests-for-milmove.md

 That's how we get flaky tests!

 ### Test data growth can (eventually) cause test failures
-The majority of the time, playwright tests will be run on an empty database.
+The majority of the time, Playwright tests will be run on an empty database.
 If you are developing locally and run the tests many times, each test run will create its own data, causing more and more entries (e.g. moves) in the database.
 Having many moves in the database may